 Consistency Is Key: Becoming a movie blogger is not the route to quick riches.
 Some people think that by publishing a few posts, they will become millionaires.
 Just because it’s cheap to start a movie blog, and anyone can do it, it doesn’t mean that everyone will succeed.
 The key to success is being consistent in your content creation and blog promotion efforts.

 Be Patient: When you start blogging, it can take a while before you start to see results.
-You need to be patient while being persistent and maintaining your marketing efforts.
+It would be best if you were patient while being persistent and maintaining your marketing efforts.
 Don’t expect your brand-new blog to rank overnight.
 But, if you keep pushing you will be able to build a solid foundation for a great-performing blog.

 Avoid Burnout: A common mistake that most beginner movie bloggers make is to feel like they need to post to their blog 15 times a day right out the gate.
 In the beginning, it’s not necessary to post so much, and having such unrealistic expectations will likely lead to burnout.